ld4l-labs/qa_nalt/README.md

 # Overview

+This document describes how to setup a local cache of NALT linked data for query and use in an end-user application.

+## NALT vocabulary

+The NAL Agricultural Thesaurus (NALT) was originally prepared by staff of the National Agricultural Library to meet the needs of the United States Department of Agriculture (USDA), Agricultural Research Service (ARS).  ([more information](https://agclass.nal.usda.gov/background.shtml)]

+## Background

 The system described here is designed to process linked data search results into a format that is easily digestable by end applications.
 It allows user interfaces to be designed to handle searching and presentation of linked data in a consistent way.

 There are a number of authorities that are configured to work with this process.
 Look for all repositories starting with `qa_` in [Linked Data for Libraries Labs (LD4L Labs)](https://github.com/ld4l-labs).